 We could use the informal set of classes from the S3 version as a guide when formulating the S4 classes.
-We found, however, that we frequently reconsidered the structure of the classes during the conversion and usually ended up adding more slots to the classes than had been present in the informal, 'S3' version.
+We found, however, that we frequently reconsidered the structure of the classes during the conversion and usually ended up adding more slots to the classes than had been present in the informal, S3 version.

 Consider, for example, the pdMat class of parameterized, positive definite, symmetric matrices.
-It is a virtual class (which means that there will be objects of classes that inherit from pdMat but there will never be objects whose only class is pdMat).
+It is a virtual class, i.e. a class for which no objects can be created, but which is used to create a family of extended or derived classes.
 The matrices represented by objects that inherit from this class are determined by a non-redundant, unconstrained vector of parameters.
 In some parameterizations the dimensions of the matrix can be determined from the length of the parameter vector but in others, such as pdIdent, representing multiples of the identity, or pdCompSymm, representing matrices with compound symmetry, the parameter vector has a fixed length and the number of columns in the matrix must be stored separately.
 We decided to add an Ncol slot to all the pdMat classes and did so by declaring it in the virtual pdMat class.
-In fact, the pdMat class declares six slots that must be present in all classes inheriting from it.
+In fact, the pdMat class declares six slots that are automatically present in all classes inheriting from the pdMat class

 '''

 setClass("pdMat",

 parameterized positive-definite matrices

 representation(form="formula",

 a model-matrix formula

 Names="character", # column (and row) names

-param="numeric",

-parameter vector
+param="numeric", # parameter vector

 Ncol="integer",

 number of columns

 factor="matrix",

 factor of the pos-def matrix

-logDet="numeric"

-logarithm of the absolute value
+logDet="numeric" # logarithm of the absolute value

 of the determinant of the factor (i.e. half

 the logarithm of the determinant of the matrix)

 ),

 prototype(form=formula(NULL),

 Names=character(0),

 param=numeric(0),

-Ncol=as.integer(0),
+Ncol=as.integer(0)

 factor=matrix(numeric(0),0,0),

 logDet=numeric(0))

 )

 '''